THE ILLUSTRATED MAN

 Other Ray Bradbury screen adaptations are: The Beast from 20,000 Fathoms (1953) from his short story The Foghorn; the alien invader classic It Came from Outer Space (1953) from his original screenplay; Francois Truffauts adaptation of Fahrenheit 451 (1966); the dreary tv mini-series The Martian Chronicles (1980) from his classic book; the tv movie The Electric Grandmother (1980); the screenplay for the fine Something Wicked This Way Comes (1983) from his own novel; his screenplay for the animated adaptation of the classic comic-strip Little Nemo: Adventures in Slumberland (1989); the tv anthology series The Ray Bradbury Theater (1986-92) where he adapted his own stories and hosted the series; the screenplay for the animated childrens film The Halloween Tree (1993); Stuart Gordons adaptation of The Wonderful Ice Cream Suit (1998) about a seemingly magical suit; A Sound of Thunder (2005) based on Bradburys classic time travel story; and Chrysalis (2008) based on a Bradbury short story.

 The Veldt later became the framing device around which another Ray Bradbury anthology, the Russian-made The Veldt (1987), was set.
 The Veldt and The Long Rains later received superior adaptations as episodes of The Ray Bradbury Theater.
-A potential remake of The Illustrated Man has been announced by Zack Snyder for some time in 2010s.
+A potential remake of The Illustrated Man has been announced by Zack Snyder.

 Jack Smight also directed the serial killer black comedy No Way to Treat a Lady (1968), the worthwhile Frankenstein adaptation Frankenstein: The True Story (1974) and the post-holocaust film Damnation Alley (1977).
 Jack Smight is probably otherwise best known for the Paul Newman thriller Harper (1966) and big-budget films of the 1970s such as Airport 1975 (1974) and Midway (1977).